zach-hunt/NutritionResearch/README.md

 # NutritionResearch
-Collection of code used in our nutrition research project, looking at eating healthily at fast food restaurants.
+Collection of code used in our [TAMU nutrition research project](https://pef-symposium.tamu.edu/t3-poster/designing-optimal-diets-via-mathematical-programming/), looking at eating healthily at fast food restaurants.

 ### Webscraping
 Web scraping to gather data for building a nutrition focused dieting network model